 A random example: Isn't it time to start a fight against wearing dreadlocks?
 Letting the frizzy hair grow into a wild mane symbolises dictatorial power, exploitation, and racism.

 For the religious movement of Rastafarianism, which originated in Jamaica, wearing dreadlocks is a symbolic rapprochement with their god, who - concerning the Bible book of Jeremiah - should have a black skin colour.
-That God is generally called Jah and was said to be a 'living' god at the time of the rise of the Rastafarian movement.
+God is generally called Jah and was said to be a 'living ' God at the time of the rise of the Rastafarian movement.

 It was Haile Selassie, or Ras Tafari, the Conquering Lion of the Tribe of Judah (and another set of honorifics).
 In the dreadlocks hairstyle, the Rastafarian imitates the mane of the lion and thus connects with the spirit of the Lion of Judah.
-The 'moons' underline men's dominant role in this movement: women are there to conceive and bear children, cook, and serve.
+The 'mane' underlines men's dominant role in this movement: women are there to conceive, bear children, cook, and serve.

 In addition to this black god, Rastafarianism also has as fundamental principles that whites are inferior to blacks and that the black race is destined to rule the world.
 Bob Marley sang about that downfall to light reggae rhythms while enjoying ganja (hash).
 Enjoying what is also called 'the herb' would find justification in the Bible; look at Psalm 104 (in the English King James Bible).